-Scott’s music has been performed by hundreds of musicians in such halls and conservatories as Carnegie’s Weill Hall, the Royal College of Music, the San Francisco Conservatory, the Manhattan and Eastman Schools of Music as well as at international competitions including the ARD, Primrose, and Tertis.
-He has written seven albums of chamber music: A Day In the Life of a Freelance String Quartet performed by the Wistaria String Quartet, Hail Cremonus performed by the Penn State Viola Ensemble (coming soon), as well as Reflection; All Viola, All the Time; Violacentrism, the Opera; Violacentric Sonatas; and A Fifth of Slapin, recorded by the Slapin-Solomon Viola Duo with family and friends.
+Scott’s chamber compositions have been performed by hundreds of musicians in such halls and conservatories as Carnegie’s Weill Hall, the Royal College of Music, the San Francisco Conservatory, the Manhattan and Eastman Schools of Music as well as at international competitions including the ARD, Primrose, and Tertis.
+He has written scores of chamber and recital works, of which seven albums have been recorded to date: A Day In the Life of a Freelance String Quartet performed by the Wistaria String Quartet (which you are currently listening to), Hail Cremonus performed by the Penn State Viola Ensemble (coming soon), as well as Reflection; All Viola, All the Time; Violacentrism, the Opera; Violacentric Sonatas; and A Fifth of Slapin, recorded by the Slapin-Solomon Viola Duo with family and friends.
 Scott can be heard performing his Elegy-Caprice and Nocturne (along with Tanya) in the final scenes of the award-winning docudrama Secret Life, Secret Death.

 Scott gave the premiere performances and made the premiere recordings of several recital works for viola, and he is the featured soloist for the first album produced by the American Viola Society, Premieres, which documents important, yet previously-unrecorded recital works for viola by 20th Century American composers Blanche Blood, John Woods Duke, Arthur Foote, Maurice Gardner, Ivan Langstroth, Frederick Slee, and Gustav Strube.
 His recording of Frank Proto’s Soundscapes for Solo Viola received praise from the American and European press, and twentieth century violin virtuoso Ruggiero Ricci said of Slapin’s playing, “It’s hard to imagine better performances."